-As part of a special focus report, American Cinematographer profiles 10 rising directors of photography who are making their mark.
+As part of a special focus report, American Cinematographer profiles 10 directors of photography who are making their mark.

 Every accomplished cinematographer has an origin story, and AC has set out to capture a few as they happen.
 From an immense field of worthy candidates, we present the tales of 10 up-and-coming directors of photography whose impressive work to date in commercials, music videos, shorts, series and features promises stellar achievements in the years to come: Carmen Cabana; Bjorn Charpentier, SBC; Ruben Impens, SBC; Kira Kelly; Jakub Kijowski, PSC; Oona Menges; Becky Parsons; Quyen Tran; Pieter Vermeer; and Ed Wu.

 At this point in their careers, these promising cinematographers have all managed to find agency representation through firms that include Agency for the Performing Arts, Worldwide Production Agency, ICM Partners, Intrinsic, Claire Best and Associates, Lenhoff & Lenhoff, Dattner Dispoto and Associates, William Morris Endeavor Entertainment, and Murtha Skouras Agency.
-In a separate story, a number of their agents will share advice for others who aspire to a career behind the camera. — Jim Hemphill
+In a separate story, a number of their agents share advice for others who aspire to a career behind the camera. — Jim Hemphill

 Growing up in Colombia, Carmen Cabana dreamed of a career in filmmaking.
 “I never wanted to sit behind a desk and follow a routine schedule,” she says, explaining her decision to move to the U.S. in 2005.
 She trained at the Art Institute of California – Los Angeles, where she planned to pursue a career as a writer until she realized she had other strengths.
 “Midway into my education I objectively realized that I had no talent for writing, but my fellow students kept asking me to shoot their shorts because they thought I had a good eye.”